BidCarbon removal units

 Buying and selling BRUs

-Participants running BidCarbon Standard Scheme projects may need to surrender BRUs if they were issued:
+Participants running BidCarbon Standard Scheme projects may have to relinquish BRUs in the BidCarbon Unit and Certificate Registry if they were issued:

 based on false or misleading information, or